Corporate Governance Report

 |25.
 The Company’s website discloses financial and non-financial information, providing timely and equal access to all investors.
 The website has a specialized area to address investors’ inquiries.|

-In turn, this special section in the website operates as a channel for inqueries, which are received and managed by the specialized area in charge of shareholder and investor relations.
+In turn, this particular section on the website operates as a channel for inquiries, which are received and managed by the specialized area in charge of shareholder and investor relations.

 Both the shareholders and the general investment community may make the inquiries they deem necessary through the formal channel mentioned in Practice 25 in this Corporate Governance Report.
-This allows shareholders to attend the Meeting with information on the topics to be discussed which is precise and has been received well in advance.
+This allows shareholders to attend the Meeting with information on the topics discussed, which is precise and received well in advance.